Multi-Dimensional Event Data in Graph Databases: Conclusion

-The model has several limitations and requires further research.
-Our data model does not model properties of entities and relations between entities; practical applications require a more complete data model of the entities as well.
-When one event is correlated to multiple entities of the same type, then the current modeling of the directly-follows relation does not distinguish the different entities, rendering queries more complex; the model has to be generalized further.
-Our aggregation queries aggregate behavior on event type level, thereby hiding multiplicities of entities of the same type involved in a behavior; further research is required to aggregate behavior that preserves multiplicities of entities in interactions.
-Within the scope of this work, we only consider converting event tables to our data model whereas most event data is stored in relational databases; an automated techniques for conversion is desirable for practical adoption.
 Cypher is highly expressive but not specifically designed for querying event data\,---\,it takes expertise and patience to write the right queries; query patterns and best practices have to be established.
 While we demonstrated feasibility and obtained performance that allows for usage in practice, existing graph database systems are still significantly slower than relational databases or dedicated algorithms, specifically due to deficiencies in query optimization which may easily render queries practically infeasible.
-Further improvements on the performance of graph databases is required, possible specifically taking the partially-ordered nature of our data into account.
+Further improvements on the performance of graph databases is required, possible specifically taking the partially-ordered nature of our data into account. {Moreover, existing behavioral query languages such as PQL~\cite{DBLP:journals/corr/abs-1909-09543} offer dedicated constructs for behavioral querying that are not available as primitives in Cypher.
+It is an open question whether PQL's behavioral constructs can be expressed in Cypher (see Sect.~\ref{sec:querying:expressive}) and which other higher-level primitives for querying multi-dimensional event data are desirable.}

 Our model also enables new lines of research.
 Providing a more general standard event data model allows for development of new event data analysis and process mining techniques that explicitly consider the presence of multiple entities.
-The data format enables the adoption of graph mining techniques for event data.
+The data format enables the adoption of knowledge graph and graph mining techniques for event data.